justinhj/craftinginterpreters/chapter4/README.md

   PRINT, RETURN, SUPER, THIS, TRUE, VAR, WHILE,
 ```

+## Critique

+Some of the code is horrible in that it is more complex than it needs to be.
+This mostly comes from me sticking to using a character iterator for the parsing and otherwise staying close to the book code.
+I should really have implemented the advance, peek functionality in the book.
+A better approach would be to swap out my code for a parser combinator libary like [nom](https://docs.rs/nom/latest/nom/)

 ## Testing

 Some tests are added in `lib.rs` file but the book source code also has a test runner.